yilinwei/ensime.github.io/editors/emacs/install.md

 Once the server is available, enjoy editing with the ENSIME commands that are conveniently summarised in our [Cheat Sheet](/editors/emacs/cheat_sheet).

-Customisations are defined in [ensime-vars.el](http://github.com/ensime/ensime-emacs/blob/master/ensime-vars.el) and will appear in `M-x customize`.

 ## Spacemacs